 Below is a list of the petitions available to students.
 Please read through the requirements carefully.
 Please e-mail ACES-Academics for any questions or petition submissions.

 This form is for students enrolled in the College of Agricultural, Consumer and Environmental Sciences wishing to complete major requirements for two majors within the college.
-The form must be completed in full and submitted for review to the college's Academic Programs office, 128 Mumford Hall no later than 5 p.m. of the 10th day of classes in the term of expected graduation.
+The form must be completed in full and submitted for review by 12:00, noon, on the 10th day of classes in the term of expected graduation.

 Double Major Form

 This form is for students enrolled in other colleges on the University of Illinois campus wishing to complete major requirements for receiving a College of Agricultural, Consumer and Environmental Sciences degree.